zaintejani/CleaningData_Project/README.md

 - Reads the train and test datasets into R.
 - Selects the measurements on the mean and standard deviation for each variable.
-- Adds subject and activity indices to the raw data, as well as column names.
+- Adds subject and activity indices to the data, as well as column names.
 - Combines the two edited datasets into a single dataset in the narrow format.
 - Substitues numerical labels for activity with word descriptions.
 - Renames columns to a more descriptive format with complete words, to allow for easier subsetting.